S1LV3R-dev/Permanent-Buffs_RU/README.md

 - Option to selectively apply death persistence to station buffs so you don't have to click the stations every time you respawn
 - Option to permanently extend duration of all buffs
 - Option to apply this mod to debuffs as well (why would you do this?)
+- Option to disable golden visuals on affected buff icons
 - This mod is client side only

 Steam Workshop Page: https://steamcommunity.com/sharedfiles/filedetails/?id=3490291206